ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 <iframe loading="lazy" width="500" height="281" src="https://www.youtube.com/embed/Ax-HocnXNbc?feature=oembed" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen=""></iframe>
 </div>

 DDEV snapshotting uses [mariabackup](https://mariadb.com/kb/en/library/mariabackup/) inside the database container.
 This is super, super fast in both directions.
-It’s not just a copy of the database directory, the state of the database is properly preserved.
-This means when you come back to work, everything is just as you left it.
+It’s not a copy of the database directory, the state of the database is properly preserved.
+This means when you come back to work, everything is as you left it.

 **Important:** DDEV snapshot isn’t backward-compatible.
 Snapshots from previous versions of DDEV cannot be restored with v1.3 or higher because the mariabackup included with MariaDB 10.2 is not compatible with earlier backups.
 There’s an easy workaround to fix this [explained in the DDEV documentation](https://ddev.readthedocs.io/en/latest/users/troubleshooting/#cant-restore-snapshot-created-before-ddev-v13).